 I had never seen anything like dBs before, I didn't know that a music institution like this existed.
 After the first visit there was no doubt about being a part of it.
 I never felt like an academic in the STEM subjects.
 When I was presented with a place where I could focus on what I love, surrounded by creative people with access to all of the state of the art equipment, it felt like home to me.

 As I started to dig deeper I also learnt that many of the tutors were seasoned industry professionals who had enjoyed the type of career that I wanted to create for myself.
-It was excited to learn all that I could from them.
+It was exciting to learn all that I could from them.

 What other projects have you been working on?